You’ve heard about it. You’ve researched it, hopefully, you’ve also read our in-depth post “About Sophrology” and watched the informative video.

 Indeed, sophrology is that.
 Actually, I find that regular short practices or group sessions are particularly great to get familiar with these tools and to unwind, so that tension doesn’t build up.
-It’s a fantastic wellbeing routine.
+It’s a fantastic well-being routine.
 But that’s only one aspect of Sophrology.

 I think the answer lies in the fact that practising Sophrology is much more about entering a process than it is a set of techniques to relax.
 Sophrology teaches you the art of relaxation and shows you how to truly relax your mind and body.

 Here is an analogy before I go any further: Let’s say you want to lose weight.
 Everyone knows a bit about diets and can give you some tips on what to eat, calorie counting, and various advice on how to manage your weight.
 But if you’ve tried different diets before and somehow, you’re still struggling, there is a good chance you might decide to seek help and see a nutritionist.

 Sophrology is exactly the same.
 When suffering from stress, one can easily find info and ideas in order to relax, as well as tips on what to do and how to cope when under stress.
 But when chronic stress occurs in one’s life (whatever the underlying reason), or when anxiety reaches such a level that it jeopardizes one’s health, sleep, projects, or dreams, that’s another story…